 And, here’s the thing – if you already have an inkling that, for instance, your horse doesn’t like its job, wouldn’t it be better to have that confirmed?
 So that you could do something about it?

 Even if he doesn’t like where he’s living, and for whatever reason you can’t do anything about that right now – at least by hearing it directly from the horse’s mouth (lol, excuse the pun) you will know for sure what they dislike.
 Perhaps there is actually something you can tweak (which paddock they’re in, who their herd mates are, or who they come in contact with).
 And, at the very least you can reassure them that you are aware of their feelings, you are listening, you do care – and that as soon as you can do something about it you will.

 Ignorance, ie sticking your fingers in your ears so that you can’t hear them, or don’t get clarity on what they actually think, feel, or want to share with you, is not bliss.
 It’s avoidance.

+If you’re wondering ‘is my horse happy’, the simple answer is, ask.
 Our animals genuinely appreciate us asking their opinion, and wanting clarity on how they are feeling.
 All they want to know is that we’re listening to them.

 Grab my ‘Insider’s Guide to Animal Communication’ – a 12 page e-book to help you understand, and communicate better with your horse – here.